-- 1. To understand programs with simple data types, variables, constants and I/O statements in C. - 2.
-To recognize and write programs on different arithmetic operators, Expressions and type conversions in C. - 3.
-To find greatest number among different numbers using C programs. - 4.
-To sort different names in alphabetical order with string handling functions and array of strings. - 5.
-To discriminate user define functions, recursive and non-recursive functions in C programs.
+- 1. Students will be able to understand programs with simple data types, variables, constants and I/O statements in C. - 2.
+Students will be able to understand and write programs on different arithmetic operators, Expressions and type conversions in C. - 3.
+Students will be able to apply and compare the syntax of Two-way selection, Multi-way selection and other related statements in C programs. - 4.
+Students will be able to write C code and apply the applications of strings, string handling functions and arrays of strings. - 5.
+Students will be able to make use of the user define functions, recursive and non-recursive functions in C programs.